Product Version: 6.5.X.X

 Error Message:

-Resolution: Enable the Windows Update service and retry remediation.
+Enable the Windows Update service and retry remediation.

 B. Pending Reboots

-Patches may fail if a previous update is pending a reboot.
+Patch remediation may fail if a previous update is pending a reboot.

-Reboot the system and try remediation again.
+Reboot the system and attempt remediation again.

 Step 5: Run Windows Update Troubleshooter